 Many pharmacies offer a compliance packaging service where your medicines can be packaged into blister packs or rolls of sachets.

-A blister pack has rows of little plastic pockets that keep the capsules or tablets, with a foil backing.
+A blister pack has rows of little plastic pockets to keep the capsules or tablets in and has a foil backing.
 The foil has the medicine name and the dose.
 The pack has the time, eg, breakfast, lunch, dinner or bedtime, and the day of the week you are to take them.
 Blister packs are available as weekly or monthly packs – ask your pharmacist which is best for you.
-With some blister packs you can tear-off a strip for a day or a single dose.
+With some blister packs you can tear off a strip for a day or a single dose.
 This is useful for taking on an outing.

 Some pharmacies also offer sachet rolls, where tablets or capsules are kept in plastic pockets or sachets.
 The sachet has details of the medicine name, dose amount and time printed on it.

-When you start a new medicine, it's important to ask your pharmacist on what to do if you miss a dose.
+When you start a new medicine, ask your pharmacist what to do if you miss a dose.
 For most medicines, you can take your next dose at the usual time and at your usual dose.
 Do not take any more than your doctor prescribed.

 However, there are some medicines where a missed dose can be a problem and you should contact your pharmacist for advice on what to do.
-Example include:
+Examples of these include: